gamousquesORT/DemosDA1/GRASP/Polimorfismo/README.md

 You may need to fix some code

-build and run PolimorfismoClase project to execute the abstract classes implementation
+build and run PolimorfismoClase project to execute the abstract class implementation

 ![Herencia](./Herencia.png?raw=true, "Herencia")

-build and run PolimorfismoInterfaz project to execute the Interfaces implementation
+build and run PolimorfismoInterfaz project to execute the Interface implementation
 ![Interfaz](./Interfaz.png?raw=true, "Interfaz")